sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 ## Part 2 – Exploring new possibilities for more local, plant-forward menus

 <details>
-  <summary>Step 🌱2.1 - How seasonal are HelloFresh recipes each month?
+  <summary>🌱Step 2.1 - How seasonal are HelloFresh recipes each month?
 Tracking trends and spotting low-season months </summary

 **Step overview**